2i-Git/lunch_and_learn/content/sections/3-About.en.md

   {
     imageFileName: "about/clients.png",
     header: "Clients",
-    content: "Members our team represent 2i at Home Office, Scottish Government, Thrive Tribe, BIP etc."
+    content: "Members of our team represent 2i at Home Office, Scottish Government, Thrive Tribe, BIP etc."
   },
   {
     imageFileName: "about/learning.png",
     header: "Continious Learning",
-    content: "We are keep learning.
+    content: "We are keep on learning.
 Experimenting with technologies and using resources like Pluralsight, A Cloud Guru, EggHead, YouTube, Stackoverflow.
-In a spare time we get certifications and attend webinars"
+In our spare time we get certifications and attend webinars"
   },
   {
     imageContent: "Be Part\r\nOf Our\r\nStory!"